Richard Lloyd (guitarist): Early music career

 After quitting a second high school before graduation, he moved to Boston, where he lived for two years.
 It was during this time that he enjoyed his first public performance, sitting in with John Lee Hooker at the Jazz workshop on Boylston Street.
 By this time Lloyd had already met and knew Jimi Hendrix, Buddy Guy, and members of Led Zeppelin, and could be frequently found backstage conversing with his heroes.
 John Lee Hooker asked him what he did and Lloyd replied that he was a guitarist, whereupon John Lee Hooker called him over and whispered into his ear "the secret of the electric guitar" and invited him to sit in with the band.
 After living in Boston for a period of time, Lloyd moved back to New York, but desired to visit other centers of musical culture.
 He first decided to hitchhike across Route 66, but after considering how long it might take, he flew directly to Los Angeles instead.
-He spent the next two years in Los Angeles from 1971, practicing the electric guitar without an amplifier and going to record company parties, which at that time were very ostentatious.
+He spent the next two years in Los Angeles from 1971, practicing the electric guitar without an amplifier and attending record company parties, which were very ostentatious at that time.
 He lived as a roommate with Richard Cromelin, the music critic for the Los Angeles Times, so again, he had access to the highest level and echelon of rock 'n roll.

 In 1973, he heard about the New York Dolls and the beginning of a brand-new New York scene, so he arranged with a friend who owned a Lotus Europa to take him as a passenger across the country.
 As they made their way through the country, with stops in famous towns like Memphis and New Orleans, he reached New York and heard the unpleasant news that the Mercer Arts Center, known for hosting the first concerts of bands like the Dolls, the Modern Lovers and Suicide, had collapsed.
 He began frequenting shows at the Diplomat Hotel and other spots, and seeing the possibility of a new scene, began contemplating putting a band together.
 He met a fellow named Terry Ork at Max's Kansas City, who had a huge loft in Chinatown and needed a roommate, so Lloyd moved into Ork's Chinatown loft, living in the front room, a small room facing East Broadway.
 Ork worked for Andy Warhol making silkscreen prints at night and working at a theatrical poster shop called Cinemabilia during the daytime.
 Ork very much wanted to manage or create a band such as Warhol had done with The Velvet Underground.
 During discussions with Lloyd, Ork mentioned that he knew of another guitarist without a band who was auditioning a couple of songs at Reno Sweeney's audition night.
 Reno Sweeney's was an off-Broadway-style club on W. 13th St that mostly hosted singers like Peter Allen and Bette Midler.